10 Best Herbal Essential Oils For Premenstrual Syndrome

 Matricaria chamomilla, commonly known as German chamomile, is widely recognized for its calming properties and is often used in the form of essential oil to alleviate symptoms of premenstrual syndrome (PMS).

-However, it is important to consult with a healthcare provider before using essential oils, especially during pregnancy or if taking other medications.
+While generally considered safe, it is important to consult a healthcare provider before using essential oils, especially during pregnancy or for individuals with allergies.

 10. Salvia sclarea